-There is little published literature on the use of bone turnover markers in the management of conditions associated with high rates of bone turnover, such a Paget disease, primary hyperparathyroidism, and renal osteodystrophy.
-Many of the available studies were published 10 or more years ago.
+There is little published literature on use of bone turnover markers in the management of conditions associated with high rates of bone turnover such as primary hyperparathyroidism, Paget disease, renal osteodystrophy, and many available studies were published 10 or more years ago.

 In 2014, the National Osteoporosis Foundation updated their guideline for prevention and treatment of osteoporosis.
 Regarding biochemical markers of bone turnover, the guideline states:

 In 2010, the North American Menopause Society issued an updated position statement on the management of osteoporosis in postmenopausal women.
 The statement included the recommendation, “the routine use of biochemical markers of bone turnover in clinical practice is not generally recommended.”